Technology & Design

 - Flettner Rotor or Rotor Sails – rotating cylinders operated by low power motors that use the magnuss effect (difference in air pressure on different sides of a spining object) to generate thrust

-- Suction Wings – non-rotating wing with vents and internal fan (or other device) that also use the magnuss effect.
+- Suction Wings (Ventifoil, Turbosail) – non-rotating wing with vents and internal fan (or other device) that use boundary layer suction for maximum effect.

 - Kites – the deployment of dynamic or passive kites off the bow of the vessel to assist propulsion or to generate a mixture of thrust and electrical energy.